 Nevertheless, those operating on Windows 7 should know that Microsoft will terminate its support on January 14, 2020.
 And while this may still seem like a long way away, it leaves little room for a comfortable transition to a new operating system as well as figuring out the next course of action.
 So, with that said, what are the options for those using Windows 7?

 If you, somehow, find yourself past the due date on January 14, 2020, and are still using Windows 7, Microsoft is offering businesses three more years of extended security for them to come up with a plan for transitioning to newer software or hardware.

 However, this program comes at a cost, which can be paid on an annual basis.
-The pricing is by the total number of devices.
-It is from $50 per device in the first year, $100 in the second year, and $200 in the third.
-Do, however, keep in mind that, if you’re planning to exercise this option, you must do so from the beginning.
-Microsoft will not allow you to buy in years two or three if you haven’t been in the program from the start.
+The pricing is by the total number of devices, starting from $50 per device in the first year, moving to $100 in the second year, and finally to $200 in the third.
+Do, however, keep in mind that, if you're planning to exercise this option, you must do so from the beginning.
+Microsoft will not allow you to buy in years two or three if you haven't been in the program from the start.